DPassarelli/procmonest/README.md

 #### `stop` returns {Promise}

 This method calls [tree-kill](https://www.npmjs.com/package/tree-kill) on the child process, and resolves once that is complete.
 The promise will be rejected if the child process is not running.

+### Logging

+Each instance of `Procmonrest` saves all `stdout` and `stderr` output from the child process to a log file, along with some information about the process itself.
+The location of the log file defaults to the same as the file containing the code that creates the instance of `Procmonrest`, and the name will be the same as that file, but with the `.js` extension changed to `.log`.
+For example, if the file containing the code `new Procmonrest()` is located at `test/logging.spec.js`, then the log file will be created at `test/logging.spec.log`.

+Each run will create a new log file, and previous versions will be overwritten.

 ## Safety features